 Dress for Success: With national affiliates all over the U.S., this is the perfect place to take all your work clothes and shoes that you no longer wear.
-Their philosophy is to promote self-confidence and economic independence for disadvantaged women by providing professional attire, mentor support and career development training.
+Their philosophy is to promote self-confidence and economic independence for disadvantaged women by providing professional attire, mentor support, and career development training.
 The organization distributes your donations to disadvantaged women who need business outfits for job interviews.

 Career Gear: This charity does for men what Dress for Success does for women.
-They provide professional clothing, mentoring and life-skills to help low income men get the clothing and toiletries they need for job interviews.
+They provide professional clothing, mentoring and life-skills to help low-income men get the clothing and toiletries they need for job interviews.
 There are several locations on the East Coast and in various parts of the Southern U.S.

 Big Brother Big Sister Foundation: This foundation accepts any type of clothing in good condition and all donations go to the foundation’s resale stores.
 100% of the proceeds benefit the charity which pairs adult mentors with at-risk kids.
 You can even schedule a pickup online and they will come get your donation.

 Vietnam Veterans of America: This national non-profit provides support and services for all military veterans returning home after serving and aid for homeless and disabled vets.
-They accept all types of clothing, shoes and accessories in good condition for children and adults.
+They accept all types of clothing, shoes, and accessories in good condition for children and adults.
 Then they sell the donated items in their resale shops with the proceeds going directly to the VVA.
 They will also come and pick up your donation, which you can schedule online.

 As you can see, there are many places to find good homes for the clothing you no longer have a use for.
-Decluttering your wardrobe closet not only helps you feel good but it can also help others feel better about their lives.
-Go to our Closet Factory blog for more tips on how to live a life free of clutter.
+Decluttering your wardrobe closet not only helps your closet become clean and organized, but your donations can make a real difference in the world.

 Each of our custom offices is completely personalized and begins with a complimentary design appointment.Schedule a Consult